jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 (5) Any documents or goods retained or seized under this section must be dealt with in accordance with section 175C.
 (6) Section 175C(2) to (5) apply with all necessary modifications to any documents or goods retained or seized under this section.

-### 175C Seizure and detention of goods suspected to be certain risk goods or evidence of commission of certain offences
+### 175C Seizure and detention of goods or documents suspected to be certain risk goods or evidence of commission of certain offences
-(1) A Customs officer may seize and detain goods or documents that are presented or located in the course of exercising any power of inspection, search, or examination under this Act, if he or she has cause to suspect on reasonable grounds that the goods—
+(1) A Customs officer may seize and detain goods or documents that are presented or located in the course of exercising any power of inspection, search, or examination under this Act, if he or she has cause to suspect on reasonable grounds that the goods or documents—
   (a) are risk goods (within the meaning of the Biosecurity Act 1993) for which no biosecurity clearance has been given under that Act; or
   (b) are evidence of the commission of 1 or more offences under 1 or more of the following enactments:
     (i) section 130 of the Animal Products Act 1999: